 Ubi takes a “bottoms up” approach to deploying interactive whiteboard solutions to classrooms.
 We want teachers and IT heads to love our product first, before the principal or district heads decides to deploy our technology into classrooms.
-This is exactly how The Bear Creek School in Redmond, Washington deployed Ubi in their lower school.
+This is exactly how The Bear Creek School in Redmond, Washington deployed Ubi in 40 classrooms in their lower school.

 The Bear Creek School recently outfitted their upper school with interactive projectors but does not have any interactive solution in their lower school (grades K-6).
 All the lower school classrooms have regular projectors and whiteboards – a perfect setup to use Ubi to turn their existing technology interactive.
 They decided to give Ubi a try in one classroom before deciding whether to deploy it in all 30 lower school classrooms.
 Headmaster Patrick Carruth decided that the perfect candidate to test Ubi and decide whether it was a good fit for Bear Creek was Cheryl Joyner, a third grade teacher.